AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 >
 >The add-on package of [!DNL Experience Manager Forms] is made available a week after the scheduled [!DNL Experience Manager] Service Pack release.

+### Support for [!DNL Azul Zulu OpenJDK] {#support-azul-zulu}

+You can now develop and operate applications with [!DNL Azul Zulu] builds of [!DNL OpenJDK] for [!DNL Experience Manager Forms] on OSGi deployments.
+For more information, see [Experience Manager 6.5 Service Pack 9 Release Notes](sp-release-notes.md) and [Technical Requirements](../sites-deploying/technical-requirements.md).

+### Ability to send a notification email to a group using [!UICONTROL Assign Task] {#group-notification-email}

+You can now send a notification email to a group email address using the Assign Task workflow step.

+### Ability to retrieve an Interactive Communication draft after modifying the source Interactive Communication {#retrieve-draft-after-source-modifications}

+You can now retrieve an interactive communication saved as a draft after you make changes to the source Interactive Communication.

+### Set custom domain name for loading, rendering, and validating the reCAPTCHA service {#set-custom-domain-name-recaptcha}

+reCAPTCHA service uses `https://www.recaptcha.net/` as the default domain.
+You can now modify the settings to set `https://www.google.com/` or any custom domain name for loading, rendering, and validating the reCAPTCHA service.

+### Input data enhancements for [!UICONTROL Invoke Form Data Model Service] workflow step {#input-data-enhancements-fdm}

+When you select a form data model and a service in [!UICONTROL Invoke Form Data Model Service] workflow step, you specify service arguments for input data.

+If you select [!UICONTROL Relative to Payload] option to attach a file as a service argument, you can now specify the folder path that contains the file instead of the actual file name.
+Defining the folder name, instead of the file attachment name, enables you to reuse workflow models.
+You do not limit the workflow model to a single file attachment name.

+### Ability to use multiple master pages in a Document of Record template {#use-multiple-master-pages-dor-template}

+You can now use multiple master pages in a Document of Record template.
+As a result, you can now have different header, footer, fonts, logo information on the title page and other pages of the template.

+### Support page breaks in Document of Record {#support-page-breaks-dor}

+You can now add page breaks to a Document of Record.
+As a result, if a panel breaks within pages, you can add a page break to move the panel to a new page in a Document of Record.

 ## Key features in previous [!DNL Experience Manager] 6.5 Service Packs {#key-features-previous-service-packs}

 ### [!DNL Experience Manager Sites] {#aem-sites-previous-service-packs}